 You should also understand your budget and what you are willing to spend.
-There is no set price — you are not buying a radiator for your car.
+There is no set price -- you are not buying a radiator for your car.
 A good marketer should be able to work with any reasonable budget and set your expectations accordingly.
-For instance, a restaurant is going to have a large amount of social media work and not much advertising, while a plumbing business typically has a high spend on advertising and low social media needs.
+For instance, a restaurant will have a large amount of social media work and not much advertising.
+In contrast, a plumbing business typically has a high spend on advertising and low social media needs.

 Understanding your needs and budget is the first step in choosing the right digital marketing agency.